-Regional Policy Statement Objective 28: Enhance the water quality in the lakes of the Rotorua District and other catchments at risk.

-Regional Natural Resources Plan RL O1 (Objective 11): The water quality in the Rotorua lakes is maintained or improved to meet the Trophic Level Index of 4.2 for Lake Rotorua.
+Regional Policy Statement Objective 28: Enhance the water quality in the lakes of the Rotorua District and other catchments at risk and Regional Natural Resources Plan and RL O1 (Objective 11) establish the freshwater objectives for Lake Rotorua.

 Policies

 Policies LR P1 to LR P19 apply to the management of nutrient loss in the Lake Rotorua groundwater catchment.